 Marcin Król – chairman and the first founding Editor-in-Chief

 The world is governed by ideas.
 We are concerned with those that determine the shape of tomorrow.
-Everybody is welcome in the discussion regardless of differences of opinion.
-Ideas have practical consequences.
-An honest debate about them is the foundation of inclusive laws, and simplifications are inherently excluding. this is why for three generations we have been the predominant voice in the debate about the republic.
+Everybody is welcome to take part in the discussion, regardless of differences of opinion.

-Res Publica has earned its fame for publishing distinguished intellectuals from Poland and other countries including Isaah Berlin, Hannah, Arendt, Michael Oakeshott, Pierre Manent, Aldonus Huxley, Bohumil Hrabal, Alasdair MacIntyre, Slavoj Zizek, Timothy Snyder, Ivan Krastev, Irving Kristol, and many, and many others, virtually unknown to the Polish reading public of the time.
-The magazine has also played a major role in creating the necessary political climate to make the Roundtable Negotiations possible.
-Despite all the political and personnel changes, Res Publica Nowa has managed to defend its position on publishing scene.
-In 2008, the magazine was re-established and continues to pay due respect to the traditions inherited from its founders.
-Since the year of reappearance on the market, it features in the European network of cultural periodicals Eurozine.
+Despite all the political and personnel changes, Res Publica Nowa has managed to defend its prominent position on publishing scene.
+In 2008, the magazine was re-established and continues to build on the traditions inherited from its founders.
+Since it reappeared on the market, it has also featured in the European network of cultural periodicals, Eurozine.